openvinotoolkit/open_model_zoo/models/intel/text-recognition-0016/README.md

 1. Name: `decoder_hidden`, shape: `1, 1, 1024`.
 Current context state of the GRU cell.
 2. Name: `decoder_output`, shape: `1, 40`.
 Classification confidence scores in the [0, 1] range
     for every letter.

+Particularly, decoder output in every step is the probability distribution of the symbol on this timestamp.
+The model supports 40 symbols: 10 digits, 26 English alphabet letters and 4 special symbols(start of sequence symbol, end of sequence symbol, pad symbol and unknown symbol).
+> Note: that start and end symbols are not passed in the supported symbol set in the demo, as well as pad symbol.
+See parameter `-m_tr_ss` in the demo section for details.
 ## Use text-detection demo

 Model is supported by [text-detection c++ demo](../../../demos/text_detection_demo/cpp/README.md).
 In order to use this model in the demo, user should pass the following options: